google/shenzhen-go/README.md

 and a web browser should appear with SHENZHEN GO (if not, navigate to http://localhost:8088/ manually).

-Navigate to the `$GOPATH/src/github.com/google/shenzhen-go/example.szgo` file and play around - this demonstrates an example program (a prime number sieve).
+Navigate to the `$GOPATH/src/github.com/google/shenzhen-go/examples/primes.szgo` file and play around - this demonstrates an example prime number sieve program.

 ## Notes